RickyuXen/fgc-flow/README.md

 - Add in all character info
 - Import file into game content tsx file created when adding a new game
 - Make sure that characters match up with characters array in game content tsx file

+## Additional information

+- Assets have to be in src for javascript